Understanding your environment

 The winds

-Wind speed and direction is influenced by the topography of the land, the density of vegetation, and the ability of the fire to create its own wind at ground level as it draws oxygen to sustain the combustion.
+Wind speed and direction are influenced by the topography of the land, the density of vegetation, and the ability of the fire to create its own wind at ground level as it draws oxygen to sustain the combustion.

 The animals